 Here are some of the main limits of a ticketing system when it comes to managing large volumes of conversations with customers:

 Tickets and conversations are complementary, and most companies use both approaches.
 Tickets are mostly adapted to the resolution of technical problems and internal collaboration between multiple departments.
 It allows to categorize the problem and escalate it internally.

 Conversations are adapted to digital channels to communicate with customers.
 It allows to adapt to the specificities of channels, to provide a smooth experience to customers.
 Beyond the tool used, adopting one approach or the other relates to your global customer care strategy.
 When customers reach out to you, do you start a conversation or give them a ticket number?
 In other words, this aspect reveals whether your company is customer-centric or problem-centric.

 Ticket systems evolved, and many of them now adapt interactions from digital channels to the ticketing system, removing the constraints of a traditional system from the customer perspective (ticket number, unfriendly format, etc.).
 While this is not optimal for large volumes of customer interactions on multiple channels, it can be used in some cases.

 Here are some of the criteria to consider to determine which approach to adopt:

 Providing seamless and consistent experiences is becoming the norm for customer care.
 By adopting conversations instead of tickets to interact with customers, you move from a problem-centric approach to a customer-centric one.
 Instead of having a ticket limited to a specific problem, you access a global customer view, including past interactions from all digital channels.
 That way, customer satisfaction is prioritized over the company’s internal processes.
 In addition, tickets should be used for internal collaboration to solve a problem.
-That way, the best of both approaches is leveraged, contributing to outstanding customer service.
+That way, the best of both approaches is leveraged, contributing to outstanding in-person and e-commerce customer service.

 To help you better understand the differences between both approaches, here is a summary of their main characteristics: